Doraemon: Nobita and the Steel Troops: Plot

 Meanwhile, Nobita and friends hatch a plan to use Zanda Cross's signal to lure the robot army into the mirror world using the mountain lake as the entrance.
 The army immediately attacks major cities across the world upon arriving, but can find no signs of actual people.
 Lilulu manages to escape and meet with the army's leader, but she does not reveal the truth about the mirror world.
 Instead, she pleads with them to end the invasion, claiming that humanity is just like them and should not be enslaved.
 Enraged, the robot leader sentences Lilulu to death, but she is freed by Nobita and Doraemon.

 The robots eventually discover the ruse when they realize the entire planet is backwards.
 They rendezvous at the lake entrance to return to the real world, but Nobita and friends are already waiting there to battle them.
 Meanwhile, Shizuka, Lilulu, and Micross, who had stayed behind decide to use Doraemon's time machine to travel back in time to ancient Mechatopia so they can plead with God to change the robots.
 They meet with God, an elderly man, and he agrees to reprogram the two progenitor robots Amu and Imu so that Mechatopia's history will be rewritten.
 But he is too frail to finish the process so Lilulu does so instead, despite being aware that doing so will erase her existence as well.

 Back in the present, the robots are on the verge of defeating Nobita and gang when they suddenly start disappearing.
 Back in ancient Mechatopia, Lilulu also begins disappearing and shares a final handshake with Shizuka before she is erased completely.
 A heartbroken Shizuka along with Micross rejoin their friends in the present and tells them about Lilulu's end.

-Some time later, Nobita is being left afterschool and wonders what has become of Mechatopia.
+Some time later, Nobita is being left after school and wonders what has become of Mechatopia.
 Suddenly, he sees Lilulu flying outside the window.
 As the end credits begin, he runs out to tell the rest of his friends and exclaims that Lilulu has become an angel, though they don't believe him.
 As the end credits continue, Lilulu flies into space, giving the Earth a goodbye wave before continuing on.